-- 1. Fruit
+- Fruit 1.

-- 2. Vegetable
+- Vegetable 2.

 - 3. Meat

-- 4. Pickle product
+- Pickle product 4.

 - 5. Jelly product

-- 6. Fruit syrups
+- Fruit syrups 6.

-- 1. Junior

-- 2. Preteen

-- 3. Teen

-Beginner are not eligible

-- All canned products must be preserved according to USDA and Washington State Grange recommendations. - Only products canned and dried according to USDA and WA State Grange recommendations will be judged and given a ribbon at the Fair. - Jam, Jelly and pickle products need not be WA State Grange recipes, but processing recommendations must be followed. - Contact WA State Grange for current canning books and recommendations. - Any canned food entered without a canning label or with incorrect information that could suggest a safety problem will not be judged. - All canned products to be exhibited in standard canning jars. - Rings MUST be removed. - All jam and jelly products must be exhibited in standard canning jars, processed and sealed with a lid.
+- Junior 1 - Preteen 2. - 3.
+Teen - Beginner are not eligible - All canned products must be preserved according to USDA and Washington State Grange recommendations. - Only products canned and dried according to USDA and WA State Grange recommendations will be judged and given a ribbon at the Fair. - Jam, Jelly and pickle products need not be WA State Grange recipes, but processing recommendations must be followed. - Contact WA State Grange for current canning books and recommendations. - Any canned food entered without a canning label or with incorrect information that could suggest a safety problem will not be judged. - All canned products to be exhibited in standard canning jars. - Rings MUST be removed. - All jam and jelly products must be exhibited in standard canning jars, processed and sealed with a lid.
 No paraffin is permitted. - All jars must be labeled giving type of food, processing method, processing time and date.
 Labels are available from WA State Grange prior to the Fair.
 Place labels on top